Mark Zuckerberg rejects call from US lawmaker to break up Facebook | DW | 20.09.2019

 Two months ago, the US Federal Trade Commission hit Facebook with a fine of a record $5 billion (€ 4.5 billion) for data protection violations over the Cambridge Analytica data scandal.
 The settlement called for new privacy controls and better oversight at the social network.

-Zuckerberg also met with President Trump on Thursday who said on twitter that the two had a "nice meeting."
+Zuckerberg also met with President Trump on Thursday who wrote on Twitter that the two had a "nice meeting."
 No details were provided from the White House or Facebook on exactly what was discussed at the meeting.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.